Cannabis Humidity Problems – Growing Cannabis

 - Creating optimal homogeneous climate conditions inside the growing facilities, no external air is getting inside the growing facility.

-In summary, the growing demand for medical cannabis leads cannabis growers to move into larger closed growing facilities forcing them to take into account the negative effects of humidity on cannabis and subsequently decide on the most efficient solution.
+The growing demand for medical cannabis leads cannabis growers to move into larger closed growing facilities.
+Growing in a closed environment, humidity control is an absolute necessity, leading growers to seek the most efficient solution.